Physics-Based Learning for Robotic Environmental Sensing: Statistical Model of Flow Fields

 An unbiased estimator of $\var[y_u(x,t)]$ is the sample variance

 Substituting this estimator in \eqref{eq:measVar}, we get an estimator for the variance of the mean velocity measurement $y_u(x)$ as

-As we increase the number of samples $n$, $y_u(x)$ becomes a more accurate estimator of the ensemble average $\hhatbbq_1(x)$.

-Given the observation $y_u(x)$, we construct the measurement model \eqref{eq:measModel} for the mean first component of the velocity.
-Note from Proposition \ref{prop:CLT} that the distribution of $y_u(x)$ is Gaussian as long as the sensor noise $\epsilon_{u,s}(x,t)$ in \eqref{eq:meas} is Gaussian.
-In Section \ref{sec:measNoise}, we argue that for typical off-the-shelf sensors, a Gaussian model is a good approximation for the sensor noise.
-Note that in addition to the uncertainty caused by the sensor noise $\gamma_{u,s}^2$, captured in the sample mean variance \eqref{eq:smpVar}, other sources of uncertainty may contribute to $\sigma_u^2(x)$.
-In Section \ref{sec:measNoise}, we derive an estimator for this variance taking into account these additional sources of uncertainty, due to the use of a mobile robot to collect the measurements.
+The samples $y_u(x,t_l)$ are not identically distributed since the sensor noise $\epsilon_{u,s}(x,t)$ in \eqref{eq:meas} is time-dependent; see Section \ref{sec:measNoise}.
+Nevertheless, they are normally distributed by Assumption \ref{assumption:noise}.
+Consequently, being a linear combination of these samples, $y_u(x)$ in \eqref{eq:meanEstim} is also normally distributed, justifying our measurement model in \eqref{eq:measModel}.
+Furthermore, since $\epsilon_{u,s}(x,t)$ is zero-mean, by Proposition \ref{prop:CLT}, $y_u(x)$ is an unbiased estimator of the ensemble average $\hhatbbq_1(x)$ and by \eqref{eq:smpMvar}, it becomes more accurate as the number of samples $n$ increases.
+Note that, in addition to the uncertainty caused by sensor noise, captured in the sample mean variance \eqref{eq:smpMvar}, other sources of uncertainty may also contribute to the measurement uncertainty $\sigma_u^2(x)$ in \eqref{eq:measModel}.
+In Section \ref{sec:measNoise}, we derive an estimator for $\sigma_u^2(x)$ taking into account these additional sources of uncertainty which are due to the mobile robot that collects the measurements.